shuklak13/Amazon_Product_Quality/README.md

 ## Markov Chain Monte Carlo

-In this approach, we iteratively sample a positivity for every brand R and every user U, using the previous sample's positivities as well as the sentiments of the reviews.
+In this approach, we iteratively sample a positivity for every brand `R(i+1)` and every user `U(i+1)`, using the previous sample's positivities `R(i)` and `U(i)`,  as well as the sentiments of the reviews `S`.
+Our Markov Chain is the sequence of samples `R` and `U`, dependent on the previously-drawn values of `R` and `U`.
+By iteratively sampling via the Markov Chain, we eventually create a sample that approaches that of the

 The inference equations can be seen below.

 ![Probability of MCMC](https://github.com/shuklak13/Amazon_Product_Quality/blob/master/images/P_MCMC.JPG)